Fight against malaria unites old foes in Myanmar

 Reforms instituted by President Thein Sein, a general who left the military to lead the reformist government, have sparked an unprecedented rise in aid to $504 million in 2012 from $355 million in 2010.

-"A number of the ethnic organisations we support express concerns that the expansion of government services into contested areas may lead to 'Burmanisation' and the expansion of state control, and risk undermining movements towards peace," said Scanlon.
+"A number of the ethnic organizations we support express concerns that the expansion of government services into contested areas may lead to 'Burmanization' and the expansion of state control, and risk undermining movements towards peace," said Scanlon.

 (Reporting By Astrid Zweynert; Editing by Alex Whiting)